chapter09/vxargs/README.md

 * the original version is from [http://vxargs.sourceforge.net](http://vxargs.sourceforge.net)

 ###change log
-* [19 January, 2014] now in the input file, we can support '-p 30122 wanghao@sing.cse.ust.hk'
+* [19 January, 2014] now in the input file, we can support '-p PORT USERNAME@HOSTNAME'